 Avaya recommends that you configure an HA setup for Omnichannel Windows Server.
-For more information about the HA setup, see Omnichannel Database HA on page 453.
-For information about the optimum configuration where you configure an HA setup on the local data center and a backup on a remote data center, see Avaya Oceana Solution Disaster Recovery.
+For more information about the HA setup, see Omnichannel Database HA on page 443.
+For information about the optimum configuration where you configure a HA setup on the local data center and a backup on a remote data center, see Avaya Oceana® Solution and Avaya AnalyticsTM Disaster Recovery.